 English Standard Version

 di Crossway1Oh that you would rend the heavens and come down, that the mountains might quake at your presence— (Giudic 5,5; 2Sam 22,10; Sal 18,9; Sal 144,5; Mi 1,4)2[1] as when fire kindles brushwood and the fire causes water to boil— to make your name known to your adversaries, and that the nations might tremble at your presence!
-(Gios 2,9)3When you did awesome things that we did not look for, you came down, the mountains quaked at your presence.
+(Gios 2,9; Gios 2,10)3When you did awesome things that we did not look for, you came down, the mountains quaked at your presence.
 (Eso 14,13; Eso 15,11)4From of old no one has heard or perceived by the ear, no eye has seen a God besides you, who acts for those who wait for him.
 (Sal 31,19; 1Co 2,9)5You meet him who joyfully works righteousness, those who remember you in your ways.
 Behold, you were angry, and we sinned; in our sins we have been a long time, and shall we be saved?[2]6We have all become like one who is unclean, and all our righteous deeds are like a polluted garment.
 We all fade like a leaf, and our iniquities, like the wind, take us away.
-(Sal 90,5; Is 59,12)7There is no one who calls upon your name, who rouses himself to take hold of you; for you have hidden your face from us, and have made us melt in[3] the hand of our iniquities.
-(Is 43,22; Os 7,7)8But now, O Lord, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.
-(Is 29,23; Is 45,9; Is 45,11; Is 63,16; Ro 9,20)9Be not so terribly angry, O Lord, and remember not iniquity forever.
+(Sal 90,5; Sal 90,6; Is 59,12)7There is no one who calls upon your name, who rouses himself to take hold of you; for you have hidden your face from us, and have made us melt in[3] the hand of our iniquities.
+(Is 43,22; Os 7,7)8But now, O LORD, you are our Father; we are the clay, and you are our potter; we are all the work of your hand.
+(Is 29,23; Is 45,9; Is 45,11; Is 63,16; Ro 9,20; Ro 9,21)9Be not so terribly angry, O LORD, and remember not iniquity forever.
 Behold, please look, we are all your people.
-(Sal 74,1; Sal 79,8; Is 57,16)10Your holy cities have become a wilderness; Zion has become a wilderness, Jerusalem a desolation.
+(Sal 74,1; Sal 74,2; Sal 79,8; Is 57,16)10Your holy cities have become a wilderness; Zion has become a wilderness, Jerusalem a desolation.
 (Ne 1,3; Ne 2,3)11Our holy and beautiful[4] house, where our fathers praised you, has been burned by fire, and all our pleasant places have become ruins.
-(2Re 25,9; 2Cr 36,19; Sal 74,7; Ag 1,9; Ag 2,3)12Will you restrain yourself at these things, O Lord?
+(2Re 25,9; 2Cr 36,19; Sal 74,7; Ag 1,9; Ag 2,3)12Will you restrain yourself at these things, O LORD?
 Will you keep silent, and afflict us so terribly?
 (Is 42,14; Zac 1,12)